 Before we start, you need to turn on this tune to add to the feel.
 Skip all the talking and get to the song.
 I’ll wait.
-It’s Alice in Wonderland all the way through…
+It’s Alice in Wonderland party time all the way through…

 Okay, now we are ready!….

-Thank goodness she wanted the softer, more vintage version of the Alice in Wonderland theme.
+Thank goodness she wanted the softer, more vintage version of the Alice in Wonderland party.
 More in keeping of what you imagine the book to be.
 Okay, I can do that.
 I’ll still have to channel an inner girliness that I wanted to keep boxed up and on the shelf.
 But, for my girl…I’ll take that box down and run with it.